-- 1. Train spiritual leaders and Truth students to serve effectively in the 21st century. - 2.
-Provide a scholarly, metaphysical, and allegorical approach to the Biblical narratives. - 3.
-Advance the New Thought philosophy through further study, application, and research. - 4.
-Support students in enhancing their spiritual gifts, talents and knowledge through mentorship and counseling, educational programs, symposiums and seminars. - 5.
-Explore initiatives that advocate for social and economic equity and justice. - 6.
-Cultivate a safe and inclusive environment where seekers of all backgrounds can ask questions, receive answers, collaborate, and grow. - 7.
-Share the Universal Principles that govern healthy, happy, and prosperous living.
+- 1. Train spiritual leaders to serve effectively in the 21st century. - 2.
+Introduce a practical approach to the Bible through the study of allegorical, metaphysical, and scholarly interpretations. - 3.
+Advance understanding of the New Thought movement and philosophy. - 4.
+Offer educational programs and opportunities that help students discover their unique spiritual gifts and calling. - 5.
+Foster an inclusive environment where Seekers are free to ask questions and to think critically for themselves. - 6.
+Support efforts that promote peace and justice. - 7.
+Share the Universal Spiritual Principles that govern healthy, happy, and prosperous living.